vmware-archive/vmware-vcenter/README.md

    b) Deleting FCoE software adapter from a host.

-11) esx_get_iqns_readme.md:This readme file describes following host system functionalty. a)Dsplaying the information about the iSCSI adapter and the ISQN of the given host.
+11) esx_get_iqns_readme.md:This readme file describes following host system functionalty. a)Displaying the information about the iSCSI adapter and the ISQN of the given host.

+12) esx_mem_readme.md:This readme file describes following host system functionalty. a)Installing and configuring MEM on ESX server.

+13) iscsi_intiator_binding_readme.md:This readme file describes following host system functionalty. a)Binding and Unbinding of VMKernel nic to VM HBA.